Skip to content

 Niche and Fetish Content

-Niche content earns premium prices because it serves a specific audience that’s actively looking for exactly what you’re offering.
+Niche content earns premium prices because it serves a specific audience actively looking for exactly what you’re offering.

 38. Feet and sole close-ups — Bare feet, painted toes, sole presentation.
 The foot fetish community is large, loyal, and spends well.